 GED Online Hawaii

-Students seeking to earn their General Educational Development (GED) diplomas can take the exam only at an approved GED testing center.
+Students seeking to earn their General Educational Development (GED) diplomas can take the exam only at an approved GED testing center, but they can prepare through online GED classes.

-This means the state does not offer online GED testing.
+While online GED testing is not available in Hawaii, students can take online GED classes to prepare for the exam.
+This means the state does not offer the online GED test.
 Besides Hawaii, these are the other states that do not provide online GED testing:

 Hawaii Online GED Classes